Determining the Anisotropic Exchange Coupling of CrO_2 via First-Principles Density Functional Theory Calculations: Electronic Structure of C r O Within Density Functional Theory

-Comparing these three possibilities, it is not surprising that the ferromagnetic state has the lowest energy, the nonmagnetic state the highest (1.02 eV above ferromagnetic) with the anti-ferromagnetic intermediate between the two (0.30 eV above ferromagnetic).
+Comparing these the energies of the possible magnetic configurations (FM, AF, or nonmagnetic) using total-energy GGA DFT calculations (with GGA-relaxed lattice parameters), it is not surprising that we find that the ferromagnetic state has the lowest energy (with the DOS seen in Figure~\ref{DOSFMCrO2}), the nonmagnetic state the highest (1.02 eV above ferromagnetic) with the anti-ferromagnetic intermediate between the two (0.30 eV above ferromagnetic).
 Thus, the tendency to form a moment in CrO$_2$ is very strong, and the energy associated with the ferromagnetic alignment of moments based on this initial test is moderately large within DFT.
-It should be recognized that other more complicated spin arrangements (e.~g.~, different antiferromagnetic states) may have lower energy than the simple one calculated here.
+It should be recognized that other more complicated spin arrangements (e.g. different antiferromagnetic states) may have lower energy than the simple one calculated here.